-We work with nature instead of fighting against it.
-We are masters of ecology and soil science, using techniques that build healthy soil and incorporate environmentally friendly alternatives to the toxic synthetic chemicals used in conventional agriculture.
+Organic farmers work with nature instead of fighting against it.
+We're masters of ecology and soil science, using techniques that build healthy soil and incorporate environmentally friendly alternatives to the toxic synthetic chemicals used in conventional agriculture.

 Organic farming avoids serious long-term issues like groundwater pollution, soil erosion, loss of biodiversity and health problems caused by exposure to chemical residues.

 Creating rich, healthy soil is the cornerstone of organic farming.
 It’s what makes it possible to grow crops without relying on the many chemicals used in conventional farming.
 In addition, building healthy soil full of microorganisms can prevent disease by preying upon other, disease-causing organisms.

 Every time crops are harvested or weeds pulled, nutrients and organic matter are withdrawn from the soil.
 If they're not replaced, the soil is eventually depleted of the resources plants need to flourish.
 So we have to think about how our crops will be nourished well in advance of planting time.
 The tools and strategies we use include:

 - Compost — Quality, organic compost, which recycles plant and animal waste materials into nature's best plant food, containing high-quality organic matter and beneficial microorganisms.

 - Cover crops — Whenever possible, we plant cover crops like Austrian field peas, bell beans, and vetch and till them under.
 These cover crops replenish the soil with nutrients like nitrogen and organic matter.